TopShelfBullard/weather_forecasting_application/README.md

 * You can add as many locations as you want, and the app allows you to delete them and edit the title for each forecasted location.

 * You are also able to log in and out from the dashboard page.

+NOTE: The free plan for the API for street addresses will sometimes throttle results, and that throttling seems to happen randomly.
+Consequently, some street addresses will not be forecasted immediately.